imagesid/imagesid/README.md

 - 👀 I’m interested in Software Sciences
 - 🌱 I’m currently learning Neural Network, Indexes, Compression and Encryption algorithms
 - 💞️ I’m looking to collaborate on those fields
-- 📫 You can contact me at agungnet@dankook.ac.kr
+- 📫 You can contact me at agung@dankook.ac.kr

 <!---
 imagesid/imagesid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.